The High Cost Of Emotional Inflexibility

 In her book, Emotional Agility, psychologist Susan David, Ph.D. stresses the importance of detaching oneself from this inner monologue.
 She says when people buy into those thoughts and treat them as facts, they “sap important cognitive resources that could be put to better use.”

 It’s valuable to have a mentor on your side who can tell you when you’re reverting back to emotional inflexibility and old habits.
 Find someone you respect with core values similar to yours.
-A colleague who has done her own work to develop emotional agility would be an ideal choice.
 This trusted advisor can remind you of your goals if you start to backslide or get distracted.
 Your mentor will also remind you to celebrate your successes while you’re learning to ban those repetitive, negative thoughts.

 This article has previously been featured on Forbes